cwdrunner/faasdemo/README.md

 # faasdemo
-This is one of the home lab projects.
-Initially this README contains a general description and some of the issues encountered so they can be avoided next time.
+This is one of those home lab projects.
+Initially this README contains a general description and some of the issues encountered so they can be avoided next time. i'll refine it to be more complete so stop back.

 ## architecture
 The home lab consists of the following components: